 In practice, the behavior of the algorithm is not particularly sensitive to the weights associated with the null hypotheses.
 The main benefit of our approach arises from having a larger probability associated with incorrect loop closures, as opposed to the exponentially-fast decreasing probability specified by the loop closer's Gaussian.
 Even if the null hypothesis has a very low weight (for example 10^{-5}), it will provide a sufficiently plausible explanation of the data to prevent a radical distortion of the graph.
 Second, once the null hypothesis becomes dominant, its large variance results in a very weak gradient for the edge.
 As a result, the edge plays virtually no role in subsequent optimization.
-We set the mean of the null hypothesis equal to that of the front-end's hypothesis so that the small amount of gradient that remains produces a slight bias back towards the front-end's hypothesis.
+We set the mean of the null hypothesis equal to that of the front-end's hypothesis.
 If subsequent observations re-affirm the front-end's hypothesis, it can still become active in the future.
 Unlike particle filter or MHT methods which must eventually truncate unlikely events, no information is lost.

 A two-component mixture model in which both components have identical means but different variances can be viewed as a robustified cost function.
-In particular, parameters can be chosen so that a two-component max mixture closely approximates a corrupted Gaussian [HZ04] (see Fig. 2).
+In particular, parameters can be chosen so that a two-component max mixture closely approximates a corrupted Gaussian [Hartley and Zisserman, 2004] (see Fig. 2).

-To evaluate the performance of our approach, we added randomly-generated loop closures to two standard benchmark datasets: the 3500 node Manhattan set [Ols08] and the Intel data set [HR03].
+To evaluate the performance of our approach, we added randomly-generated loop closures to two standard benchmark datasets: the 3500 node Manhattan set [Olson, 2008] and the Intel data set [Howard and Roy, 2003].
 These were processed in an online fashion, adding one pose at a time and potentially one or more loop closures (both correct and incorrect).
 This mimics real-world operation better than a batch approach, and is more challenging due to the fact that it is easier to become caught in a local minimum since fewer edges are available to guide the optimization towards the global optimum.

 For a given number of randomly-generated edges, we compute the posterior map generated by our method and a standard non-mixture method, using a laser-odometry solution as the initial state estimate.
-The mean-squared error of this map is compared to the global optimal solution [Ols11], and listed in Fig. 3.
+The mean-squared error of this map is compared to the global optimal solution [Olson, 2011], and listed in Fig. 3.